-In the future, it will be worthwhile to investigate the role of disorder in topoelectric circuits.
-Disorder can be implemented in this setup by randomly and independently varying the grounding elements (the capacitor ($C_a$) or inductor ($L_a$) in Fig.~\ref{Fig:schematiccircuit}, for example) at each node of the circuit, such that the resonance frequency ($\omega_R$) displays a random spatial variation $\delta \omega_R({\bf x})$, with the spatial average $\langle \delta \omega_R({\bf x}) \rangle=0$.
-Such disordered topoelectric circuits can mimic a variety of interesting phenomena of dirty topological systems, among which possibly the most interesting are topological Anderson insulator in electrical circuits~\cite{topocircuit:Anderson}, gradual melting of the Fermi arc~\cite{slager-juricic-roy:Fermiarc} and hinge~\cite{szabo-roy:disorderHOTDSM} impedance respectively in 3D Weyl and higher-order Dirac topoelectric circuits.
-Furthermore, the jurisdiction of topoelectric circuits can be further extended by engineering lattice defects to probe topological phases in this setup.
+In the future, our setup should be instrumental to systematically investigate the role of disorder in topolectric circuits.
+Disorder can be implemented in this setup by randomly and independently varying the grounding elements [the capacitor ($C_a$) or inductor ($L_a$) in Fig.~\ref{Fig:schematiccircuit}, for example] at each node of the circuit, such that the resonance frequency ($\omega_R$) displays a random spatial variation $\delta \omega_R({\bf x})$, with the spatial average $\langle \delta \omega_R({\bf x}) \rangle=0$.
+Such disordered topolectric circuits can mimic a variety of fundamentally important phenomena in dirty topological systems, among which possibly the most interesting are the topological Anderson insulator in electrical circuits~\cite{zqzhang-prb2019}, gradual melting of the Fermi arc~\cite{slager-juricic-roy:Fermiarc} and hinge~\cite{szabo-roy:disorderHOTDSM} impedance, respectively, in 3D Weyl and higher-order Dirac topolectric circuits.
+Furthermore, the jurisdiction of topolectric circuits can be further extended by engineering lattice defects to probe topological phases within this setup.
 Even though lattice defects have been realized in other topological metamaterials, such as photonic~\cite{noh-natphot2018,li-natcomm2018} and phononic~\cite{grinberg-arxiv2019,peterson-arxiv2020,liu-arxiv2020} crystals, their realizations in topoloelectric crystals remain to be studied.

 \acknowledgements